 I didn’t know about this until after our trip, but if you’ll be visiting both Hong Kong and Macau as this guide assumes, then you may want to invest in an iVenture Card.
 Available in 3- or 5-day passes, it’s basically a prepaid attraction pass that saves you on the total cost of many of Hong Kong and Macau’s top tourist attractions like the Peak Tram, Ngong Ping 360, Sky100, and Macau Tower, just to name a few.
 You can purchase it from the iVenture Card website, but you can save on the cost if you get it through Klook.
 Follow the link for more information on participating attractions and to purchase the iVenture Card through Klook.

 7. Get Discount Tickets

-You can get discount vouchers from many websites, bur for destinations in Asia, the best for me are Klook and KKday.
+You can get discount vouchers from many websites, bur for destinations in Asia, the best for me is Klook.
 They offer deals in many cities around the world, including Macau.
 They offer discounts to shows, tours, ferry tickets, pocket wifi rental, even buffets.
-Check their websites for a complete list of Macau deals on Klook and KKday.
+Check their websites for a complete list of Macau deals on Klook.

 8. Get Travel Insurance

 Though we do get travel insurance more often now, we don’t get it before every trip.
 It depends a lot on what we’ll be doing.
 If we’re just going to Hong Kong to eat street food for several days, then we probably won’t get it.
 But if we travel to Nepal to move mountains in the Himalayas, then we’ll definitely invest in an insurance policy.